In this article, I’m going to give you over 10 ways to earn money while travelling that you can start right away.

 It’s possible to travel and have unique experiences whilst helping with local projects in return for accommodation and sometimes food/other benefits.

-Many of the projects that you can volunteer on will be environmentally friendly or involved working outdoors.
+Many of the projects that you can volunteer on will be environmentally friendly or involve working outdoors.

 Jack has written an entire article on Eco-Friendly Travel on The Road Trip Expert.